 - All finalists will be considered for publication

-- The reading fee is $30 (We will waive the submission fee for those undergoing financial hardship or living with limited means.
+- The reading fee is $25 (We will waive the submission fee for those undergoing financial hardship or living with limited means.
 Before you reach out to request a waived fee, please read our full statement and instructions here.
 If the guidelines are not followed, we will not be able to offer a waived fee.)
+All fee waivers for the 2024 prize have been spoken for; we apologize for any inconvenience.

 - Do not include your name anywhere on the actual manuscript; if your name appears within the body of the text, please omit it or black it out